koding/kdlearn/guides/using-github/index.md

 ![Using Githug 6](ungit6.png)

 Just copy the repository URL from Github, in the input field and then hit Clone repository.

 Wait for the cloning process to finish and now you should see all the commit history and you are now able to work on that repository, perform commits, push changes, using the Koding IDE.

-> type:warning
+> type:alert
 > Whenever you turn on Koding VM you will have to run the `ungit` command to get this interface started.

 If you encounter any issues or have any questions please drop an email [here](mailto:support@koding.com).